 And look at those monster choices!
 Sure you have Dracula and Creature from the Black Lagoon, but there's also Medusa, Audrey II, a Troll, and what appears to be a skeletal version of the Alien Queen.
 Definitely an unconventional mix of monsters, yet it totally works.
 My favorite thing about it though?
 I love how it appears as though the Creature From the Black Lagoon burst out into the front of the group at the last second for the ultimate monster photo-bomb.
 Classic.

 Alrighty, that's all for now.
 What are some of your favorite examples of horror video game box art?
 I've barely scratched the surface here since there are tons of horror genre games out there; so if there's box art you'd like to see covered in a future installment, share your thoughts in the comments section below.
-Who knows, maybe I will turn this into an ongoing series.
-Now there's a scary thought, huh?

 Have any questions or comments about this piece?